 \begin{example} The following simple example may help illustrate the notation.
-Suppose that $X$ is a nodal projective line with a single node, equipped with the standard $\C^\times$-action on each component, so that the weights of the action on the tangent spaces the node are $\pm 1$.
-We equip $X$ with a polarization so that the weights are $\pm 1$ at the smooth fixed points, and $0$ at the nodal point.
-Then $X \qu_t G$ is a point for $t \in (-1,1)$, and is singular for $t \in \{ -1, 0, 1 \}$.
-Since $X$ is complete intersection, $X$ is virtually smooth and the virtual wall-crossing formula of Theorem applies.
+Suppose that $X = \P^1 \cup_{\infty \sim \infty} \P^1$ is a nodal projective line with a single node $\infty$, equipped with the standard $\C^\times$-action on each component, so that the weights of the action on the tangent spaces at the node $\infty$ are $\pm 1$.
+We equip $X$ with a polarization so that the weights are $\pm 1$ at the smooth fixed points $0 \in \P^1$, and $0$ at the nodal point.
+Then $X \qu_t G$ is a point for $t \in (-1,1)$, and is singular for $t=0$.
+Since $X$ is a complete intersection, $X$ has a perfect obstruction theory \cite[Example before Remark 5.4]{bf:in} and the virtual wall-crossing formula of Theorem \ref{vkalkman} applies.
 We examine the wall-crossing for the trivial class $\alpha = 1$ at the singular value $ t= 0$.
 The virtual normal complex at the nodal point is the quotient of $\C_1 \oplus \C_{-1}$, the sum of one-dimensional representations with weights $1,-1$, modulo their tensor product $\C_1 \otimes \C_{-1}$, which has weight zero.
 Hence the normal complex has inverted Euler class

 The integrals on the left and right hand sides are $1$ (being the integrals over points) while the wall-crossing term is

 as desired. \end{example}